top of page

 • Varicose Veins

-In these cases, Laser is highly effective.
-However, for your Gallbladder, Laparoscopy remains the unmatched king of safety and precision.
+In these cases, laser is highly effective.
+However, for your gallbladder, laparoscopy remains the unmatched king of safety and precision.

 Final Word from Dr. Ghosh